PLCnext/CppExamples/Examples/CppDataTypeTest/README.md

 				   //#name(NameOfPort)
 				   boolean portField;

-				   The attributes comment define the port attributes and is optional.
+				   The attributes comment defines the port attributes and is optional.
 				   The name comment defines the name of the port and is optional.
 Default is the name of the field.
 				*/